 Dear [Name],

 It was wonderful meeting you at [event] on [date].
-I remembered you mentioning that [special topic discussed].
+I remember you mentioning that [special topic discussed].

 Following up, I have checked [what you do].
 Here is a document that will help: [link].